croixsuhy/EncryptionProject/README.md

 ## Key expiration

-This program has a special feature; the key will expire
+This program has a special feature; the encryption key will expire within a given amount of time.

 By default it expires after one minute, but you can change it to what ever you want in ```combiningboth.py```